AshLaw96/weather-wise/README.md

 - `menu()`
   - Shows the first screen the user sees allowing them to choose what they want to do first.
 - `header()`
-  - Shows the title and all of its styles and content.
+  - Shows the title and all of it's styles and content.
 - `check()`
   - Adds code validation if a user inputs incorrect values.
 - `get_checker()`